AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-33/acsd-51102-catalog-rule-is-not-correctly-indexed.md

 <u>Steps to reproduce</u>:

-1. Create a large catalog with thousands of products to achieve running time for catalog rules indexers of more than 120 seconds when catalog rules are being enabled.
+1. Create a large catalog with thousands of products to achieve the running time for the *catalog rule* indexers of more than 120 seconds when catalog rules are being enabled.
 2. Create two catalog rules with *Active* status set to *No*, e.g.*Test 1* and *Test 2*.
 Each rule should affect all products in the catalog and cause indexer to run for more than 120 seconds.
 3. Make sure the status of the indexer is *Ready*.
 4. Create scheduled updates to enable these two rules. *Test 2* schedule should start shortly after *Test 1*.
 For e.g., with a 1-minute difference.